RFang1997/hidoop/src/README.md

 - hdfs : contains the source code of the HiDFS service
 - map : contains the source code of the MapReduce scheme
 - ordo : contains the source code of the Hidoop service

+Additional information on the functioning and technologies used in the two project services is provided in the hdfs and ordo folders.